PrestaShop/prestashop-specs/Order Page View.md

 **Shipping and Invoice address**

 Each address has **a button** to update or change it.
-The button opens a list to select the user wants to edit or update it.
+The button opens a list to select to edit or update it.
+Editing an address actually creates a new address and soft-deletes the old one.
+So, if the edited address is used by an old order, it will not be updated with the new address.

 [Edit/Change adresse behaviours](https://invis.io/YKTGGFZAMCB#/386397109_Edit_Adress)